 Joseph Augustin (b.
 1970 – present) / Unknown, date unknown / Oil on canvas / WCA Collection

-Grinnell College and Waterloo Center for the Arts
+Grinnell College and Waterloo Center for the Arts, Thursday, September 21st to Saturday, 23rd, 2023

 HADC WORKSHOP SCHEDULE